The policies and procedures described below apply to Fall 2020 only.

-- Faculty are encouraged to consider alternatives to high-stakes, synchronous final exams for Spring 2020.
+- Faculty are encouraged to consider alternatives to high-stakes, synchronous final exams for Fall 2020.

 - It is the policy of the University to excuse without penalty students who are absent because of religious observances and to allow the make-up of work missed because of such absence.
 Examinations and special required out-of-class activities shall ordinarily not be scheduled on those days when religiously observant students refrain from participating in secular activities.
 Absences for reasons of religious obligation shall not be counted for purposes of reporting.

 - Questions concerning the above should be referred to the academic dean responsible for the course involved.